 Sheet Metal Worker (46 credits)

-ELECTIVES must be completed with a grade of C- or better, or Pass.
+Program Electives must be completed with a grade of C- or better, or Pass.
 Elective credits will be different depending on which trade students choose to pursue.
 Complete credits to meet 90 total credits for the program.
 Select courses from the list below.
-Contact your Academic Advisor or Program Coordinator for help determining the number of Elective credits required.
+Contact your Academic Advisor or Program Coordinator for help determining the number of elective credits required.

-State of Oregon Apprenticeship Training Journey-level card or Oregon Bureau of Labor and Industries Apprenticeship and Training Division (BOLI-ATD) Certificate of Completion will be the equivalent of 22 Credits.
+State of Oregon Apprenticeship Training Journey Level Card or Oregon Bureau of Labor and Industries Apprenticeship and Training Division (BOLI-ATD) Certificate of Completion will be awarded 22 Credits.

 - This program follows Associate of Applied Science (AAS) Requirements .